-Bellbird Publishing was established in 2018 to launch the book 'Race Across The Great Divide'.
+Bellbird Publishing was established in 2018 to launch 'Race Across The Great Divide'.
+The book became an instant classic, widely regarded as the most detailed, entertaining and evocative work on bike racing in Australia acoss the 1970s.

 Down in the paddock the waft of Castrol R fills the air, wailing two-strokes break the dawn silence.
 Last minute tweaks and checks, the smell of anticipation, the smell of fear.
 Riders squeeze into leather sheaths, don helmets and clench gloves.
 Run ’n’ bump, throw a leg over, slip the clutch to the pit gates.
 Helpers clean gravelled tyres as officials bark orders and track conditions above the incredible din.
 It’s a cue for the sore heads to gather at the cabled spectator fences lining the circuit, the low morning light hitting their puffy faces and squinting, blood-shot eyes.
 The sting of fifty C-graders heading up Mountain Straight signals the start of first practice for the best weekend of the year.
 This was Bathurst in the 1970s.